 Business Process Outsourcing (BPO) simply means hiring an external company to handle routine or specialized business tasks so your team can focus on core activities.

-BPO call center service encompasses any outsourced business functions, including customer support, IT help desks, human resources, payroll, finance and accounting, data entry, and back-office administration.
+BPO call center service encompasses any outsourced business functions, including customer support, information technology (IT) help desks, human resources, payroll, finance and accounting, data entry, and back-office administration.

 A BPO company is a firm that offers outsourcing solutions across various processes.
 They employ trained staff (BPO agent, customer service rep, tech support agent, IT specialist, etc.), technology platforms, and processes to manage tasks on behalf of their clients.